 He received a B.S. in Economics from The Wharton School of the University of Pennsylvania.

-Tyler Hoffman, Team Coordinator, Wharton Social Impact Initiative
+Tyler Hoffman, Associate Program Manager, Wharton Social Impact Initiative

-Tyler is the Team Coordinator for the Wharton Social Impact Team, where he manages various events and activities including the online component of the MIINT program.
+Tyler is the Associate Program Manager for the Wharton Social Impact Team, where he manages various events and activities including the online component of the MIINT program.
 Before Wharton, he served as Theater Director and Coordinator for a K-12 training program in the Greater Philadelphia Area and New Jersey.
 Tyler holds a BA in Theatre Arts from West Chester University.

 Kerry Donovan, Operations Analyst, Bridges Fund Management

 Kerry Donovan is the Operations Analyst for the Bridges’ US team.
 She is responsible for ensuring smooth day-to-day operations at the Bridges US office.
 She provides administrative support to the whole time, coordinates with organizational systems vendor relationships, and manages behind the scenes logistics.

 Prior to joining Bridges, Kerry was a Children’s Librarian at the New York Public Library.
 She ran a story time program with hundreds of attendees per week, and conducted school outreach visits, where she brought